Psychology Advising Questions

 For what reasons should I meet with my advisor?

 Your advisor is an important resource as you progress through psychology.
-They aid in choosing courses that will keep you on track, provide valuable post-graduation and career advice.
+They aid in choosing courses that will keep you on track, assist you in adding minors or second majors, and provide valuable post-graduation and career advice.
 Some reasons to meet with your academic advisor include:

 How do I change my major to psychology?

 Your first step is to inform your current major advisor of your intended change of major.
 The academic status update will be initiated in your current department.
-Next, visit the ECAS Office of Undergraduate Studies (221 Armstrong) to have your request processed.
+Next, contact the Office of Academic Affairs in the Eberly College of Arts and Sciences at 304-293-7476 or visit them in Colson Annex to have your request processed.
 Lastly, set up an appointment with a major advisor in the Department of Psychology.

 How do I set up an appointment to meet with my advisor?